nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Let us assume that you would like to remove the repeated event and set it to occur only once.

 Firstly, find out what index number the `dental appointment` personal event has been assigned to.
 You can do this easily by typing in `list personal`.
-The result for the following command is shown in the following snapshot.
+The result for the following command is shown in the following code snippet.

 ```
 list personal